This Cucumber Salad recipe is a welcome, healthier choice when you’re trying to eat on the lighter side of things.

 Serve this up as an appetizer or a side dish, or as a salad too.

-It makes just two servings- and each serving is 35 calories and only 1 Weight Watchers Freestyle SmartPoint (if you need to know that sort of thing).
+It makes just two servings- and each serving is 35 calories.
+Weight Watchers Points are included at the top of this post (if you need to know that sort of thing).

 It actually isn’t a Weight Watchers recipe at all… it just happens to be one of those wonderful, “fresh and healthy” recipes that Bee spoke of in her cookbook 🙂 And guess what?
 We love it!
 It’s crunchy and slightly sweet and totally refreshing.
 Yay for healthy Chinese food!